 ODA flows during the Early Phase were relatively modest, varying from \$106 to \$425 million per year and totaling \$3.07 billion.
-Early in the Expansion Phase annual ODA levels were not dissimilar to those of the late 1960s.
+Early in the Expansion Phase annual ODA levels were not dissimilar to those prices.
+The unit of currency is the United States dollar.
+At the time of obtaining ODA flow data for this evaluation, the latest year for which data were available was 2013.

+of the late 1960s.
 This changed in 1974 when ODA jumped to \$724.5 million, eventually climbing to \$1984 million at the end of the Expansion Phase in 1982.
 Whether this was a donor response to the economic difficulties Tanzania faced at that time, owing to the drought, fall in world cash crop prices and increase in oil prices remains to be seen.
-More generally, however, donor countries, in particular the Nordic donors and Germany and Canada, during this phase adopted a positive view of Nyerere's vision of self-reliance, growth with equity and the overall desire to pursue the path of African Socialism following the 1967 Arusha Declaration.
+More generally, however, donor countries, in particular the Nordic donors and Germany and Canada, during this phase adopted a positive view of Nverere's vision of self-reliance, growth with equity and the overall desire to pursue the path of African Socialism following the 1967 Arusha Declaration.
 The increase in aid during the Expansion Phase is in large part due to these donors enthusiastically support these aspirations.26 The World Bank under the leadership of Robert McNamara has also adopted a policy of growth with equity and owing to this alignment doubled its concessional lending program to Tanzania between 1973 and 1977 (Bigsten et al., 2001).